LOST 033 - Ben, There? Done That

 "They came here seeking harmony, but they couldn't even coexist with the island's original inhabitants," Ben tells him.
 "I'm one of the people that was smart enough to make sure I didn't end up in that ditch.
 Which makes me considerably smarter than you, John."

-Locke turns, but too late: Ben Linus shoots Locke and connects lovely under the ribcage, gives him a nice big plot hole right in the abdomen, bestows upon him an exit wound as a parting gift, you get the idea.
+Locke turns, but too late: Ben Linus shoots Locke and connects lovely to the ribcage, gives him a nice big plot hole right in the abdomen, bestows upon him an exit wound as a parting gift, you get the idea.

 "Why did you do this?"
 Locke gasps.